jiusanzhou/tentacle/docs/README_ZH.md

   -httpAddr string
         Public address listening forhttp proxy (default ":8887") -log string
-        Write log messages to this file. 'stdout' and 'none' have special meanin gs (default "stdout")
+        Write log messages to this file. 'stdout' and 'none' have special meanings (default "stdout") -log-level string
-  -log-level string
         The level of messages to log.
-One of: DEBUG, INFO, WARNING, ERROR (defau lt "DEBUG")
+One of: DEBUG, INFO, WARNING, ERROR (default "DEBUG") -redial-interval duration
-  -redial-interval duration
         Redial interval for each tentacler (default 1m0s) -socketAddr string